Maximizing and Satisficing in Multi-armed Bandits with Graph Information: Introduction

-While the bandit pure exploration problems harbor considerable promise, there is a significant catch.
-In modern applications, one is often faced with a tremendously large number of options (sometimes in the millions) that need to be considered rapidly before making a decision.
-Pulling each bandit arm even once could be intractable.
-This unfortunately renders traditional best arm identification approaches ineffective both from a statistical and computational viewpoint.
-Fortunately, in several applications, one often has access to side information, say in terms of how the arms are related to each other.
-Search and recommendation systems have a graph capturing similarities between items \cite{guo2010structured, rao2015collaborative, wu2020graph}; drugs, molecules and their interactions can be represented on a graph \cite{drkg2020}; targeted advertising considers users connected to each other in a social network \cite{jamali2009trustwalker} and hyperparameters for training neural network are often inter-related \cite{young2018hyperspace}.
-One can then hope that leveraging such side information could ease the burden on the agents solving pure exploration
+While pure exploration problems in bandits show considerable promise, there are significant hurdles to their practical usage.
+In modern applications, one is often faced with a tremendously large number of options (sometimes in the order of hundreds of millions) that need to be considered for decision making.
+In such cases, playing (i.e., obtaining a random sample from) each bandit arm even once could be intractable.
+This renders traditional approaches to pure exploration ineffective.
+Fortunately, in several applications, the arms and their rewards are related to each other and information about the reward of one arm may be deduced from plays of similar arms.
+In this paper, we consider the pure exploration problem in stochastic multi-armed bandits where the similarities between arms is captured by a graph and the rewards may be represented as a smooth signal on this graph.
+Such graph side information is available in a wide range of applications: search and recommendation systems have graphs that capture similarities between items~\citep{guo2010structured, rao2015collaborative, wu2020graph, dasarathy2017computational}; drugs, molecules and their interactions can be represented on a graph \citep{drkg2020}; targeted advertising considers users connected to each other in a social network \citep{jamali2009trustwalker}, and hyperparameters for training neural network are often inter-related \citep{young2018hyperspace}.
+It is worth noting that such graphs are sometimes intrinsic to the problem (e.g., spatial coordinates or social/computer networks), or may be inferred based on a similarity metrics defined on arm features; a recent line of work considers constructing such graphs to enable more effective learning \citep[see e.g.,][]{Zhang2022GALAXY,kushnir2020Diffusion}.